hubblestack/hubble/README.md

 ```
 ## Pulsar

 Pulsar is designed to monitor for file system events, acting as a real-time File Integrity Monitoring (FIM) agent.
 Pulsar is composed of a custom Salt beacon that watches for these events and hooks into the returner system for alerting and reporting.
-In other words, you can recieve real-time alerts for unscheduled file system modifications anywhere you want to recieve them.
+In other words, you can receive real-time alerts for unscheduled file system modifications anywhere you want to receive them.
 We’ve designed Pulsar to be lightweight and does not affect the system performance.
 It simply watches for events and directly sends them to one of the Pulsar returner destinations.

 ### Usage
 Once Pulsar is configured there isn’t anything you need to do to interact with it.
 It simply runs quietly in the background and sends you alerts.